 Page 1 of 22

 In this series, academy headteachers and principals talk about how they are using academy freedoms to innovate and raise standards.

+This week, Mr Daniel Burns, headteacher of Bolton Brow Primary Academy, talks about turning these schools around.
 Previous academies in focus articles can be accessed from this page.

 If you would like to share your thoughts on any of these, please visit the Department for Education Facebook page.

 Page 1 of 22